baigel2/baigelbytes/content/poems/freedomIsntFree.md

 I have no right to be complacent.
 I have no right to be ungrateful.

-I only have the right to freedom but freedom isn't free.
+I only have the right to freedom, but freedom isn't free.

 Freedom is to be so grateful that every second is lived not wasted.

-Freedom is to take responsibility so the ones you love can live not waste away.
+Freedom is responsibility so the ones you love can live not waste away.

-Freedom is ownership through discipline not entitlement and victimhood!
+Freedom is ownership through discipline not entitlement or victimhood!

 Freedom is to be, your very greatest you.